niaz2016/yaqeenpay/Frontend/MOBILE_OPTIMIZATION_SUMMARY.md

-# Mobile Optimization Summary - YaqeenPay Frontend
+# Mobile Optimization Summary - TechTorio Frontend

 ## Overview
-This document summarizes the mobile optimization changes made to the YaqeenPay Android application to address three main issues:
+This document summarizes the mobile optimization changes made to the TechTorio Android application to address three main issues:
 1. Registration page too wide for mobile screens
 2. Profile page tabs that can't be scrolled on mobile
 3. Grey notch/status bar color not matching the app's brand color